Sun329454/multi-asset-portfolio-optimizer/notebooks (for only MVP)/README.md

 - The data folder contains the raw and processed data used in the notebooks.
 - The plots generated during the model's run are saved in the `plots/` directory.
+- The result is saved in the `result` directory.